ChemGuy88/cpi/Dataset Guide.md

 ### <a name="ChemicalsDic"></a>3.
 The Chemicals Dictionary

 A file or other object that links STITCH-format **chemicals** identifiers to any of its synonyms used in the literature.
+I have made my own using the NIH's PUG REST service.

 ### 4. <a name="OtherFiles"></a>Other Files